makrai/notes/zhang2310-socioprag-64-lang.md

 ### 5.2.2 Instruction tuning can enhance LLMs’ ability on SM understanding, but

-* it depends on the instruction training data.
-Following instruction tuning
+* it depends on the instruction training data
 * on the English-only P3 dataset,
   * BLOOMZ-P3 demonstrates an improvement of 7.76 SPARROW compared to BLOOM
   * BLOOMZ improves 5.85 points over BLOOM (but falls short of BLOOMZ-P3)